Umbria

 Perhaps Umbria has been overshadowed,

-The nearness of the Apennines, the
+The proximity of the Apennines, its

-The geography of the region is also
+The region´s geography is

-The name Umbria derives from the antique
+HISTORY: The name Umbria derives from

 in the 6th century BC.
 The Etruscans were the great enemies